St.George Amplify Rewards

 Amplify Rewards and Qantas Frequent Flyer

 If you’d prefer to earn Qantas Frequent Flyer points with an Amplify credit card, you can choose to enrol in Amplify Qantas.
 This option is available when you apply for an eligible Amplify credit card, but you can also request it at any time once your account is active.
-To learn more, read our guide to rewards programs that offer Qantas Points.

 With Amplify Rewards, you can use your points to book flights and hotels online through Amplify Travel.
 You can also take advantage of seasonal holiday packages with Amplify Travel Hot Offers.
 We’ve outlined each of these options in detail below.

 The Amplify Travel online booking service lets you search and book flights with a number of airlines including Virgin Australia, Qantas, Jetstar, Emirates, Fiji Airways and Singapore Airlines.
 Similar to airfares you pay for with cash, the amount of points you need varies depending on the booking details, such as your destination, the airline and your travel dates.

 The tables below include Amplify Travel options that were available for 60,000 points based on a search we did in August 2017.
 We’ve ordered the flights based on points required (from least to most) and based our search on flights in November 2017.

 International flights for 60,000 points